-----------------------------------

 Use those steps to test your heart rate throughout exercising:

-- To take a look at your pulse over your carotid artery, place your index and third fingers to your neck to the side of your windpipe.
+• To take a look at your pulse over your carotid artery, place your index and third fingers on your neck to the side of your windpipe.

-- To take a look at your pulse at your wrist, place fingers between the bone and the tendon over your radial artery — that’s positioned at the thumb side of your wrist.
+• To take a look at your pulse at your wrist, place fingers between the bone and the tendon over your radial artery — which is positioned at the thumb side of your wrist.

 What exercises should be avoided with high blood pressure?
 The only way to hit upon and control excessive blood pressure is to maintain track of your blood pressure readings.